-In February 2022, Google added the option to remove pagination on a per-document basis.
-“Pageless” can also be set as the default for any new documents that a user creates.
+In February 2022, as promised at I/O 2021, Google added the option to remove pagination from Google Docs on a per-document basis.
+“Pageless” can be set as the default format for any new documents that a user creates.

 Pageless also allows for images and tables that are wider than the body text.

-In any document, select File > Page Setup and then click Pageless in the top right.
+In any document, from the File menu, select Page Setup and then click Pageless in the top right.
 You will see a Set as default button in the lower left.

 Once your document is in pageless format, you can click on the ruler to hide it.
 You will also see three width options — narrow, medium & wide.